dcmasllorens/-Deploying-Vault-NodeJS-MongoDB-with-docker-compose/README.md

 Here we have an example of .env, this file is so important to configure, we will put this file in the same directory as **docker-compose.yml**,

-The NodeJS API need the MONGODB_ENV= , because if you put PROD the API will build a string connection for connect to MongoDBAtlas, and if you put PRE the NodeJS API will construct a string for connect to local docker MongoDB.

 ~~~
-MONGODB_USER=
-MONGODB_PASSWORD=
-MONGODB_HOST=
-MONGODB_PORT=
-MONGODB_DATABASE=
-MONGODB_ENV=

 MONGO_INITDB_ROOT_USERNAME=
 MONGO_INITDB_ROOT_PASSWORD=

-JWT_SECRET=
 ~~~

 ### Configuring MongoDB user